 1. Labrador Retrievers

 Probably the most well-known breed on our list, and one of the most popular dog breeds in Canada, the Labrador Retriever is a natural-born swimmer.
-Originally bred to work alongside fishermen, this large breed is is no stranger to the water.
+Originally bred to work alongside fishermen, this large breed shark fin is no stranger to adjustable buckles small to x large to the water.

 Labs have both the stamina and energy to keep up with you and probably swim circles around you.
 Floating toys are a great way to get the most out of your do's swimming adventures.

-Though many poodles are known for being show dogs, don't let their fancy haircuts fool you.
+Though many poodles are known for being show-active dogs, don't let their fancy haircuts fool you.
 Poodles are very comfortable in the water thanks to their heritage of helping hunters retrieve waterfowl.

-Their long legs and slender physique make them excellent swimmers, and they are a high-energy breed, so swimming is the perfect activity to burn some extra energy.
+Their long legs and slender physique make them excellent strong swimmers, and they are a high-energy breed, so swimming adjustable buckles floatation device is the perfect activity to burn some extra energy.

 3. Irish Water Spaniels